web3swift-team/web3swift/README.md

 ## Special thanks to

 - Gnosis team and their library [Bivrost-swift](https://github.com/gnosis/bivrost-swift) for inspiration for the ABI decoding approach
-- [Trust iOS Wallet](https://github.com/TrustWallet/trust-wallet-ios) for collaboration and discussion for initial idea
+- [Trust iOS Wallet](https://github.com/TrustWallet/trust-wallet-ios) for the collaboration and discussion of the initial idea
 - Official Ethereum and Solidity docs, everything was written from ground truth standards

 ## Contribution